There’s a whole lot of difference between buying products with valid third-party certification, or not.

 Example: The new Adexon design which solves the three most prevalent headaches associated with fire curtains hits the market.
 What is more, Adexon have invested in automation of production and have incredibly well-run and lean processes making their vastly superior product equivalent or lower in cost!

 These are just some examples of scenarios that threaten deviations to the tested components or design, or even the processes.
 Without valid third-party certification no impartial person or entity is checking.
-The likelihood is that if you buy, specify, or approve products from Manufacturer B or C, you have no guarantee and little-to-no certainty (unless you are a shareholder) that the ‘widgets’ coming out of production are the same as the tested specimen.
+The likelihood is that if you buy, specify, or approve products from Manufacturer B or C, you have no guarantee and little-to-no certainty (unless you are a shareholder) that the ‘fire curtains’ coming out of production are the same as the tested specimen.
 Uncomfortably, the risk sits with you.
 There are no upsides to taking this risk.